docker/docs/content/manuals/subscription/details.md

 For a list of features available in each legacy tier, see [Docker Pricing]](https://www.docker.com/pricing/).

-#### New Docker Team plan
+#### Docker Team subscription plan

-When you upgrade your legacy Docker Team plan to a new Docker Team plan, your plan includes the following changes:
+When you upgrade your Legacy Docker Team plan to a Docker Team subscription plan, your plan includes the following changes:

 - Instead of paying an additional per-seat fee, Docker Build Cloud is now available to all users in your Docker plan.
 - Docker Build Cloud minutes increase from 400/mo to 500/mo.